nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 Like a human, the bot reads its dash (a feed of posts from users it follows), and sometimes chooses to reblog these with its own commentary.

 How it does this is complex.
-It has two steps:
+The steps are

 1. The main loop [rules out many posts](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/tumbl.py#L1208-L1354) using rules like "don't reblog video posts."
 2. The remaining posts are assessed using an ML task specialized for this.
 See discussion of "prob delt" [here](https://nostalgebraist-autoresponder.tumblr.com/about#tech).